aryankeluskar/Java-Projects/README.txt

 1) You can't edit a damn thing in any program without Aryan's pemission.
 2) If you don't understand anything then don't try to understand.
 3) Even if you delete a letter of the code or entire code, punishment would be severe.
-4) Play music (good ones only allowed, for details, visit D:\SONGS
+4) Play music (good ones only allowed, for details, visit https://www.saavn.com/s/playlist/06a8d7678a3d73a0b2c1b6289303d27a/The_Incredibles/wEESPHZrV3RuOxiEGmm6lQ__)
 5) If you don't like my programs then please run try_me.java program